Ezzaldeen97/MacGregor_Technical_challenge/README.md

 ## Challenge Overview
 The IoT gateway is a simulated maritime Gateway that does the following:
-- Reads temerature data from 4 luffing wich motors via **Modbus TCP**
+- Reads temperature data from 4 luffing winch motors via **Modbus TCP**
 - Reads Rate of Turn (ROT) data via Websocket that follows **NMEA protocol** format
 - Connects and publish all data to a MQTT broker.